groovy-tutorial/groovy-tutorial/manuscript/05/05_04_TryCatch.md

 2. `try-catch-finally`
 3. `try-finally`

 Groovy doesn't support the `try-with-resources` syntax available in Java.
-Groovy's closure infrastructure often takes care of closing resources for you (you may not even need a `finally` block).[^copout]
+Groovy's closure infrastructure often takes care of closing resources for you (you may not even need a `finally` block).

-[^copout]: I guess I'll have to make sure I explain this when we get to Files and Databases.

 ## Scope
 Before getting into the specific syntax it's important to point out that the `try` statement presents a block with its own scope.
 This means that variables declared within the `try` block can't been seen outside the block.
 In the example below the `assert` fails not because `score` doesn't equal 12 but because the `score` variable is out-of-scope:

 	try {
 	    def score = 12
 	} catch (any) {

 	}

 	assert score == 12

 In fact, the `score` variable won't be visible to the `catch` block or a `finally block`.
 If you do need to access `score` outside of the `try` block then you should declare it before the `try`:

 	def score
 	try {
 	    score = 12
 	} catch (any) {

 	}

 	assert score == 12

 ## try-catch
 The basic format of `try-catch`  is as follows: